-Semester(s): 2 Prerequisite: Modern Dance I or Teacher Approval Grade Level(s): 9, 10, 11, 12 Modern Dance II builds and develops the student's technical foundations and required skills needed for classical modern dance at a beginning level.
+Modern Dance II Semester(s): 2 Prerequisite: Modern Dance I or Teacher Approval Grade Level(s): 9, 10, 11, 12

+Modern Dance II builds and develop the technical foundations and required skills needed for classical modern dance at an intermediate level.
 This includes the traditional etiquette of a dance class, history of modern dance, required skills, physical conditioning and nutrition of the modern dancer, and the knowledge of human anatomy and how it relates to the modern dancer.
-In-class exercises develop the dancer's alignment, strength, flexibility and line.
+In-class exercises develop the dancer's alignment, strength, flexibility, and line.
 Daily participation in class is required in order to develop strength and stamina.
-Students may be required to perform in a dance production or showcase in order to receive credit.
-These performances may be outside of the school day.
+Students may be required to perform in a dance production or showcase in order to receive credit and these performances may be outside of the school day.